GenericMappingTools/gmt/doc/rst/source/supplements/gshhg/gshhg.rst

 familiarize themselves with the data format and how various information flags are packed into a single 4-byte integer.
-While we do not maintain any Octave/Matlab code to read these files we are aware that both Mathworks and IDL have made such tools available to their users.
+While we do not maintain any Octave/Matlab code to read these files we are aware that both MathWorks and IDL have made such tools available to their users.
 However, they tend not to update their code and our file structure has evolved considerably over time, breaking their code.
 Here, some general technical comments on the binary data files are given.